 When despite all of the tips above your emails still get “stuck” in the Promotions tab, then there’s no need to despair.

 The Promotions tab isn’t so bad after all.
-In fact, users actually check the Promotions tab each day and make purchase decisions in it according to a Return Path’s study.
+In fact, it means your deliverability is great, as you made it into the inbox.
+Plus, users actually check the Promotions tab each day and make purchase decisions in it according to a Return Path’s study.